 - Gum disease with resulting bone loss

 You will be given a local anesthetic and possibly an oral sedative prior to your extraction depending on how difficult the extraction will be.
-If you and your dentist decide to choose oral sedation, be sure to bring a friend or family member to drive you home.
+If you and your dentist decide to choose oral sedation, be sure to bring a friend or family member to drive you home as well as act on your behalf.

-The extraction site will bleed after the removal.
+The extraction site will bleed after the tooth’s removal.
 We will provide you with plenty of gauze, which you will apply to your extraction site for up to 45 minutes after surgery.
 Bite down with direct pressure as instructed.
 This will help create a blood clot, which will expedite the healing process.
 Be sure to change the gauze as needed.
-Do call the office or our answering service number as stated on the afterhours recorded message if bleeding persists after two hours.
+If bleeding persists after two hours, be sure to call the office or our answering service number as stated on the afterhours recorded.
 Some “pinkish” saliva from light bleeding is normal and is to be expected for a couple of days after the extraction.
 Avoid hot beverages and foods for two days afterwards as well.

 Avoid any foods that require extensive chewing, especially crunchy foods.
-If possible, try to eat on the non-involved side.
-Abstain from hot temperature foods and liquids for the first two days.
+If possible, try to eat on the non-affected side.
+Especially abstain from hot foods and liquids for the first two days.

 You may have to “suffer” through an afternoon of ice cream or pudding.
-Yogurt, eggs, jello, nutritional milkshakes (like Ensure) and other soft foods are good as well.
+Yogurt, eggs, Jell-O, nutritional milkshakes (like Ensure) and other soft foods are good as well.
 We may prescribe medication to manage the pain after the procedure.
 It’s important to use this only as directed.
-Some over the counter non-narcotic medications work well and we would be happy to recommend some of those too.
-A follow up appointment may be suggested, if needed.
-You may also request one.

 |Monday||8am – 5pm|